 Having a kid who struggles means it’s that much more important to be our best for them.

-I want to be a model of self-care for my boys.
+Taking care of yourself, also helps you to be a model of self-care for your kids.
 Then, they can see first hand, how vital it is to find and do things that make you happy.